justincampbell/resume/JustinCampbell.md

 > Remote
 > 10/2012--Present

-* Helped build open-source devops tooling using Ruby
+* Built open-source devops tooling using Ruby
 * Worked with other teams to prescribe a process for automating their infrastructure

 ### Software Developer